Build Velopack SDK

 git clone https://github.com/velopack/velopack.git

-cd velopack/src/bins
+cd velopack

-cargo build --features windows
+cargo build -p velopack_bins --features windows

 dotnet build